Sexual Harassment Prevention Training

 New York Supervisors and Employees

-Satisfies New York State Legislature & New York City Council Requirements For Sexual Harassment Training New York, as amended in 2018.
+Satisfies New York State Legislature & New York City Council Requirements For New York Sexual Harassment Training, as amended in 2018.

 It is crucial for New York City employers to familiarize themselves with New York sexual harassment training requirements for both New York State and New York City in order to maintain compliance under both laws.